 - The CDC has issued community mitigation strategies for schools, workplace and community/places of worship.

 - Guidance includes a range of strategies from minimal, moderate to sustainable

 - Guidance takes into account the uniqueness of each community and the need to implement strategies specific to the community

 - CDC recommends individuals on immune suppressive drugs not participate in events with greater than 10 people in attendance.

-For CDC Mitigation guidance visit: https://www.cdc.gov/coronavirus/2019-ncov/downloads/community-mitigation-strategy.pdf
+Click here for CDC Mitigation guidance

-Research on the coronavirus and GI tract
+Research on COVID-19 and the GI tract

-According to two papers published in the journal Gastroenterology, patients with COVID-19 may also experience gastrointestinal symptoms, including diarrhea, nausea, vomiting and abdominal discomfort prior to the common respiratory symptoms1,2.
+According to several papers published in the journal Gastroenterology, patients with COVID-19 may also experience gastrointestinal symptoms, including diarrhea, nausea, vomiting and abdominal discomfort prior to the common respiratory symptoms1,2.
 The gastrointestinal symptoms that have been observed globally are less common and there is variability based on the populations/cases that were observed.